 Accreditation means that standards of quality and excellence have been met.
 The standards of excellence for universities accredited by the Middle States Commission of Higher Education (MSCHE) span topics such as quality faculty and academic programs, sound fiscal planning and processes, and the assessment of educational processes, especially learning and integrity.

 What is the purpose of reaccreditation?

-With the success of students being our highest priority, The College at Brockport is committed to continually work to improve its educational programs, resources, facilities, and services.
+With the success of students being our highest priority, SUNY Brockport is committed to continually work to improve its educational programs, resources, facilities, and services.
 Reaccreditation includes an extensive evaluation of how well the College’s programs, resources, facilities and services fulfill its mission to foster student success.